Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Experimental Results

 This temporal-information-greedy behavior can be also observed, even more clearly, in the informational content of the LSTM states that propagate context-creating temporal information through LSTM's sequential process as depicted in Figure~\ref{fig:rnn}.

-In order to quantify the ability of $TDDM$ models to distinguish between the static and temporally correlated information and subsequently focus on the latter it is possible to examine the actual level of utilization of the LSTM \textit{recurrence} layer during the realization of the agent's policy.
-The LSTM utilization is represented by the amount of informational entropy contained in the layer's hidden states, which, in case of LSTM architectures represent the main propagators of contextual, temporally related information.
-The experimental measures as indicated in section $b)$ of Figure~\ref{fig:correlations} indicate that, regardless of the presented environment/game, the $TDDM$ learned models that displayed levels of their $LSTM$ layer hidden states entropy significantly higher than their baseline counterparts.
+In order to quantify the ability of $TDDM$ models to distinguish between the static and temporally correlated information, and then focus on the latter, it is possible to examine the actual level of utilization of the LSTM \textit{recurrent} layer during the realization of the agent's policy.
+The LSTM utilization is represented by the amount of informational entropy contained in the layer's hidden states, which, in case of LSTM architectures, are the main propagators of contextual, temporally related information.
+The experimental measures reported in section $b)$ of Figure~\ref{fig:correlations} indicate that, regardless of the presented environment/game, the $TDDM$ learned models displayed levels of their $LSTM$ layer hidden states entropy significantly higher than their baseline counterparts.
 This trend is visible in the upper right corner of the plot showing a high distribution density of the $TDDM$ category.